irec-org/irec/README.md

     --agents "${models[@]}" --metrics "${metrics[@]}"\
     --metric_evaluator="$metric_evaluator"

-Also, using the framework is also awesome, check these examples:
+Also, check these examples using the framework in Python code:

-    TODO
+      :TODO:

 ## API